|

 The Commonwealth

-over this time could have established and funded 110 Divisions of Consumers
+could have established and funded Divisions of Consumers

 to facilitate, incubate and resource consumer-centred innovations in health